Are you looking for ideas and tips for RV road trips? Do you ever wonder what a ‘travel day’ really looks like for a full-time RV living family?

 Or, if you want a complete list of road trip essentials that can make your travel day go smoothly, click here.

 Tip 3 – Give the kids simple tasks, then buckle up early.

 Giving enough time for each member of the family to get their tasks done is key to keeping your stress down on travel days.

 Road tripping can be a really fun experience, but work does need to get done.
 Especially when packing up your RV.
-So, take the time needed to help the kids with their tasks, then let them get set up in the vehicle.
+So, take the time needed to help the kids with their tasks such as getting their RV beds organized or the bunkroom picked up, then let them get set up in the vehicle.